Path-Check/gaen-mobile/README.md

 ```
 yarn tsc
 ```

-Not every file *needs* to be written in TypeScript, but we are preferring to use TypeScript in general.

 Note that for React-Native projects, TypeScript complication is handled by the metro-bundler build process and there is no need to emit js code into a bundle